Glimpse history through old images of Boston, Lincolnshire, England.

 After a quick shot of the crowds, the Mayor is joined on the Merry-go-round horses by several other middle aged men.

 It ends with a visual sweep across the site, where the event is very well attended.

-At the time of posting, this film had been watched just 25 times – despite being publicly available for more than a year.
-I regularly come across these little gems that deserve more views, which is why I created LocalHistoryVideos.com.
+At the time of posting, this short film had been watched just 25 times – despite being publicly available for more than a year.
+I regularly come across these little gems that deserve more views, which was my motivation to create LocalHistoryVideos.com.

 Boston Sleepers 1933

 In just over a minute and a half, see how wooden sleepers for the East Coast railway lines used to be produced on the outskirts of Boston.

 Notice the home made stairways to get to the top of the pile, and the onsite railway line.

 It’s interesting to see how mecahnised the factory was, even though this was 1933.

 You’ll notice the men work with sleepers swinging about in the air and open hot creosote tanks with absolutely no safety equipment at all.

 Sleepers (1933) – British Pathé (YouTube)